malnick/logasaurus/README.md

 1. ```go build logit.go```

+If you're on OSx I recommend placing the build binary in `/usr/local/bin` or somewhere else in your $PATH.

 #### config.yaml
 The config.yaml is located in ```~/.logit/config.yaml```.
 YOU NEED TO MOVE THE config file to this location, making the dot dir along the way.

 Make sure to update the config.yaml with your elasticsearch URI and port assignements.

+You can override the config location is `-c` - don't use ~ or other shell expansion, provide the fully qualified path if you use this option.

 ## Usage